mrclhl/trivago/README.md

 There are definitely some architectural decisions that can be discussed, e.g.
 * input validation could also be done in the service layer
 * I've decided to NOT use hibernate entities for the sake of keeping the architecture clean.
 Using hibernate entities will couple the application closely to the database.
-Instead, I am using POJO's to remain flexible and be apple to work with any data source more easily.
+Instead, I am using POJO's to remain flexible and be able to work with any data source more easily.

 * I've decided to use 'docker-compose' over Dockerfile as it is the much more readable and more simple approach IMO.